supervisely-ecosystem/convert-labels-to-rotated-bboxes/README.md

 ## Run from Images Project or Dataset

-**Step 1.** Run the application from the context menu of the Images Project
+**Step 1.** Run the application from the context menu of the Images Project or Dataset

 <img src="" width="80%" style='padding-top: 10px'>